SHORT STORY 11

 OF NO USE

-The storm seemed to have worsened over night.
-I cringed when some kind of large metal submersible thing swung wildly on the crane, and then smash against the railing, before dropping into the waves.
-They sure built them tough, cause that thing just had the shit knocked out of it.
+The storm seemed to have worsened overnight.
+I cringed when some kind of large, submersible thing swung wildly on the crane, and then smashed against the railing, before dropping into the waves.
+They built them tough, cause that thing just had the shit knocked out of it.

-I enjoyed watching the crew busy themselves on deck, but there's only so much of voyeurism I can handle before the devil wants my idle hands.
+I enjoyed watching the crew busy themselves on deck, but there's only so much voyeurism I can deal with before the devil wants my idle hands.

 LOGBOOK, ENTRY 6